tldr-pages/tldr/pages/common/babel.md

 # babel

-> A transpiler for writing next generation JavaScript.
+> A transpiler which converts code from JavaScript ES6/ES7 syntax to ES5 syntax.

 - Transpile a specified input file and output to stdout: